Basic Function of Position:

 CCN PSCs may participate in temporary duty (TDY) travel to USAID/Washington and other Missions in order to participate in the Foreign Service National Fellowship Program described in ADS 495maa.

-· Skills and Abilities: The ability to operate independently with limited direct supervision of day-to-day activities is required.
-Ability to work collaboratively as part of a team is also required.
+Skills and Abilities: The ability to operate independently and effectively prioritize schedules and deliverables with limited direct supervision of day-to-day activities is required.
+Ability to work collaboratively as part of a team and work in a fast-paced environment with demonstrated ability to juggle multiple competing tasks and time-sensitive demands is also required.
 Advanced analytic skills required.
 Ability to present the findings from complex data analyses to programmatic staff and leadership in easy to use and interpretable formats is required.
 Ability to prepare written material in a clear manner and according to professional standards is also required.
-The ability to orientate, train and guide staff, when appropriate.
+The ability to orientate, train and guide staff, when appropriate, is strongly preferred.
 Strong organizational, communication and interpersonal skills, including the ability to work within a large cross-cultural team of healthcare technical advisors, program managers and other staff from different USG agencies (USAID, CDC, DOD, DOS, and Peace Corps) are also required.
-Ability to travel is required.
+Ability to travel as required.

-· Post Entry Training: The Specialist will be required to undergo USAID training in Programing Foreign Assistance, Project Design and Management, and maintain a COR/AOR certification.
+Post Entry Training: The Specialist will be required to undergo USAID training in Programming Foreign Assistance, Project Design and Management.

-· Supervision Received: Supervised by Data Analytics and Use Team Lead.
+Supervision Received: Supervised by the Data Management and Reporting Team Lead

 EVALUATION AND SELECTION FACTORS